rust-lang/rfcs/text/3493-precise-pre-release-cargo-update.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-It would be nice if dependencies could specify their requirements for pre-release versions.
+It would be nice if cargo could unify pre-release version requirements with stable versions.

 Take for example this dependency tree.